KTH-Cyber-Security-Lab/NSE-lab-documentation/docs/pages/thesis_guidelines/thesis_report.md

 Summarize all the identified attack vectors.
 For each, note
  - whether you have explored it (if you haven't, refer the reader to the location in the report where you motivate that delimitation),
  - the criticality of potential vulnerabilitites,
- - the confidence of your assessment, and a refer the reader to the location in the report where you motivate your degree of confidence.
+ - the confidence of your assessment, and refer the reader to the location in the report where you motivate your degree of confidence.

 ## Conclusions
 How secure is the system?